-108. Flood damage reduction benefits for interior drainage facilities are calculated as the difference between the Minimum Facility damages and the residual damages associated with the project and the interior drainage alternative being evaluated.
+112. Flood risk management benefits for interior drainage facilities are calculated as the difference between the Minimum Facility damages and the residual damages associated with the project and the interior drainage alternative being evaluated.

 5.3.1 Interior Flood Damage